 The core appeal of a Chromebook still lies in being a low-cost online computing machine.
 As such, we’ve rounded up the best budget Chromebooks to buy in 2021.

 Buying the best budget Chromebook for your needs

 Chrome OS is a Linux-based operating system made by Google.
 It centers around the Google Chrome browser.
 When it debuted, it was basically Chrome and its apps expanded into an operating system.
 Over the years, Chrome OS has come to support Linux apps, as well as Android apps.

 Chromebooks offer a ton more choices with specifications today.
-However, the sweet spot for Chromebooks is around $350, and some of the best budget Chromebooks retail around and below this price.
-The best budget Chromebooks offer a solid balance between enough hardware power to carry out the basic tasks, while not consuming too much power, which means a better battery life.
+However, the sweet spot for Chromebooks is around $350.
+Some of the best budget Chromebooks retail around and below this price.
+The best budget Chromebooks offer a solid balance between enough hardware power to carry out the basic tasks while not consuming too much power, which means a better battery life.
 At the $350 mark, traditional laptops can’t quite match Chromebooks in this aspect.
 This is mostly due to Windows running heavier than Chrome OS.

 While picking a budget Chromebook, it's important to consider whether Chrome OS will be able to satisfy your needs.

 Chromebooks are meant for folks whose workloads reside mostly in a browser.
 For budget Chromebooks, this is even more true.
 The best budget Chromebooks will do well for run-of-the-mill home, office, and educational use.